Can Asia's number one 'adult playground by the sea' really offer anything for the English language teacher?

 Will you be stared at? and what's the likelihood of a good beating?

 You certainly won't get stared at.
 There is a year round influx of tourists and many expats in Pattaya.
 However, this comes with it's own problems.
 You won't be stared at but you will be routinely harassed by people trying to sell you anything from dodgy watches and sunglasses to promoting their ping-pong show which is arguably worse than just being stared at.

 Pattaya is full of touts and scammers and they immediately assume any farang is a dumb, rich tourist.
 You practically can't walk anywhere in town without being hassled by touts, prostitutes and taxi drivers.
 While they don't mean any harm, it can get annoying when you're just trying to walk from A to B or mind your own business and you constantly have to worry if you're being ripped off.

 A good beating (or worse) is quite possible, especially considering the amount of expat "suicide" stories from Pattaya.
 Luckily however, for the most part it is safe, just don't do anything stupid, don't rent a jet-ski, take photographs of a motorbike you rent before you ride it, keep an eye on your bar tab (sometimes they'll try adding extras to your bill without you noticing) and if you sense someone is scamming you, politely say no and walk away or contact the tourist police on Walking Street.
-Use common sense basically
+Use common sense basically.
+I still feel personally far safer in Pattaya than in most Western countries.

 Taxis, buses....or horse and cart?